mozillascience/studyGroup/lessons/SG-T12 - Epicollect5/Overview.md

 **Epicollect5 tutorial**

-Resident PhD student Cristian D. Navarro Waggershauser will share a basic use and his experiences using Epicollect5.
+Resident PhD student and Study Group President Cristian D. Navarro Waggershauser will share a basic use and his experiences using Epicollect5.
 This in an open source free data collecton app used for recording, uploading and downloading data and project information.

 **For more information:**